roc-lang/roc/www/content/platforms.md

 ## [Platform scope](#scope) {#scope}

 Roc platforms have a broader scope of responsibility than game engines or Web frameworks.
 In addition to providing a nice domain-specific interface, platforms are also responsible for:
-* Tailoring automatic memory management to that domain (more on this later)
+* Tailoring memory management to that domain (more on this later)
 * Providing all I/O primitives

 In most languages, I/O primitives come with the standard library.
 In Roc, the [standard library](https://www.roc-lang.org/builtins/) contains only data structures; an application gets all of its I/O primtiives from its platform.
 For example, in the "Hello, World" application above, the `Stdout.line` function comes from the `basic-cli` platform itself, not from Roc's standard library.